 Examine the metrics you’re already using.
 Do you get hung up on numbers like page views, comments, followers, and placements?
-These purely quantitative metrics can be useful, but too many firms rely on them disproportionately, simply because they’re easy to measure.
+These purely quantitative metrics can be helpful, but too many firms rely on them disproportionately, simply because they’re easy to measure.

 There’s nothing wrong with charts and graphs.
 Just make sure that these tools are helping you gain insight into your company, rather than existing for the sake of having them.